U.S. stocks seesaw as vote awaited on stimulus deal

 NEW YORK (Reuters) - U.S stocks seesawed on Wednesday, digesting the previous session’s huge rebound, with investors torn as optimism about an imminent $2 trillion coronavirus package was offset by concerned about the lasting economic impact from the pandemic. [.N]

 The Senate was due to convene at 12 p.m.
 EDT (1600 GMT), though timing of the vote was unclear.
 The House of Representatives is expected to follow soon after.
-President Donald Trump supports the measure, the White House said, and has talked about reopening U.S. businesses by Easter on April 12. [nL1N2BI0KN]
+President Donald Trump supports the measure, the White House said, and has talked about reopening U.S. businesses by Easter on April 12.

 RANDY WATTS, CHIEF INVESTMENT STRATEGIST, WILLIAM O’NEIL+CO, NEW YORK